Migrate from traditional to headless CMS: A step-by-step guide

 Miscellaneous/other

 It’s important to perform due diligence on different types of third-party vendors you will need to consider when using the new CMS.
-You may need to set up subscription plans and recruit the right resource and skills for the different integrations.
+You may need to set up subscription plans and recruit the right resources and skills for the different integrations.
 Thinking about how this will be set up in the new CMS and how everything will work together will be important in the planning process.

-Let’s investigate things that you would need to consider regarding exporting content from the existing CMS in our next step.
+Now that we talked about how you can prepare for the migration itself, let’s investigate things that you would need to consider regarding exporting content from the existing CMS in our next step.

 Exporting content from a monolithic CMS typically involves writing scripts or code that interact with the CMS’s database and API to retrieve the desired content and format it for export.
 The specifics of the process will depend on the CMS being used and the desired format of the exported content.